Ohio State Buckeyes football: Failures against Michigan

-The next 6 seasons were very successful, winning ten or more games in 5 of the 6 and sharing the conference championship in three.
+The next six seasons were very successful, winning 10 or more games in five out of six, and sharing the conference championship in three.
 Eddie George won the Heisman Trophy in 1995 after a tremendous senior season, Ohio State defeated Notre Dame in 1995 and 1996, and won half its bowl games.
 But in three seasons (1993, 1995, and 1996) the Buckeyes entered the Michigan game undefeated, with the possibility of a national championship in at least one, and lost all three to underdog Wolverine teams.
 Ohio State had won 62 games and lost only 12, but a third of those were to Michigan.
 After renewing his contract and becoming a member of the "million dollar coaching club", Cooper started sophomore Austin Moherman against the Miami Hurricanes in the nationally televised Kickoff Classic and was soundly beaten.
 That presaged a mediocre season in which the Buckeyes finished 6–6, ending their successful 90's run.
 The 2000 team was more successful, going 8–4, but criticism of Cooper among fans had risen to a clamor again and touched on many areas of the program beyond specific game records.
 The negative publicity rose to a peak in the days leading up to Ohio State's matchup with South Carolina in the Outback Bowl, when wide receiver Reggie Germany was suspended for having a 0.0 GPA, team captain Matt Wilhelm publicly criticized fellow player Ken-Yon Rambo, and one Buckeye lineman sued another.